daniellmb/AQUA/README.md

 ### Run from the Command Line

-AQUA dynamically creates gulp tasks for you, based on what is configured in your `aqua.project.json` file.
+aqua dynamically creates gulp tasks for you, based on what is configured in your `aqua.project.json` file.
 Tasks are namespaced with the project **id** in your config file.
 Any tasks that are not configured for the project are simply skipped.

 | task                  | does                                                             |
 |-----------------------|------------------------------------------------------------------|